-If flood insurance is required by a lender during the purchase of a property, that question is often answered for you.
-However, what if it isn’t required in a manner like that?
-You then must make that decision on your own, because flood damage is not covered by homeowners insurance.
+Should I buy flood insurance?
+If it is required by a lender during the purchase of a property, that question is often answered for you.
+If the bank doesn’t require it, you then must make that decision on your own, because flood damage is not covered by homeowners insurance.
 Things to consider are as follows:

 What constitutes a “flood?”

 - Rule of thumb: – if water comes “down” into your home, damage is typically covered by your homeowners policy.
 For example, if your pipes break or your roof leaks, the water would trickle down and cause damage.
 If water comes “up” into the home through the ground, basement walls, or sewer or drain systems, it is not covered by your homeowners policy.